 This project will allow students of any age, to construct a vehicle for crash testing.
 Vehicles will contain a raw egg that will survive the crash test or will crack and splatter.
-Crash test is conducted from a pre-made track and solid brick.
+Crash test is conducted from an 8ft long, 40 degree incline plan test trak, into a solid brick.

-Design a crash test vehicle body that will protect one raw egg in shell restrained on vehicle seat attached to pre-made vehicle platform with attached axles and wheels.
-Then test the body design by running crash test vehicle down a predesigned test track, a successful design will be able to withstand the impact and prevent the egg from cracking.
+Objectives: 1.
+Design a crash test vehicle body that will protect one raw egg in shell restrained on vehicle seat attached to pre-made vehicle platform with attached axles and wheels 2.
+Test body design by running crash test vehicle down 8ft track set on 40 degree angle into solid brick 3.
+Successful design will allow egg to survive test without damage

-The vehicle must not exceed length and width of the pre-made vehicle platform.
+Vehicle must not exceed length and width of pre-made vehicle platform.
 Plastic wheels and axles can be bought at your local hobby shop.
-The finished vehicle body design should be glued to the vehicle platform and axles should be secured to the vehicle platform one inch from each end.
+Vehicle body design should be glued to vehicle platform and axles should be secured to vehicle platform one inch from each end.
 Model glue works the best at holding axles in place.

-Once the vehicle is assembled and the axles secured to the bottom of the vehicle platform, push the plastic wheels onto the axles.
-The vehicle body can then be glued to the vehicle platform using wood glue.
-Secure the raw egg in the cab of your vehicle and use test track to test your design.
-If the egg survives uncracked, your design is successful.
-If the egg cracks, determine what part of the vehicle needs re-enforcing and modify your design.
-Test your vehicle design on the track until the egg survives testing.
+Once vehicle is assembled, axles secured to bottom of vehicle platform, plastic wheels attached to axles, vehicle body glued to vehicle platform, raw egg secured in vehicle, use test track to test your design. if egg survives uncracked, your design is succesfull.
+If egg cracks, determine what part of the vehicle needs re-enforcing and modify design.
+Test on track until egg survives testing.

 Be very careful when using cutting tools.
 Make sure they are sharp to make cuts easier.
 Never use a dull cutting tool.
 Children under 14, should be supervised when they are using cutting tools as well as construction the test track.

 Model glue should be applied with adult supervision and kept stored in a secure place.
 Cutting tools should be kept in a secure place when not in use.